Should I become a travel CRNA? Pay, contracts, and what most CRNAs don't tell you

 When comparing offers, what you need to know:

-A “$300/hour” travel CRNA rate that includes housing as taxable income, carries no benefits, and requires you to purchase your own liability insurance may net out comparably to a permanent staff CRNA earning $230,000/year with a full benefits package.
-Do the math on total compensation, not the headline rate.
+For a reference point on the permanent side: the BLS Occupational Employment and Wage Statistics program puts the national median annual wage for nurse anesthetists at $236,590 (May 2025 estimates, SOC 29-1151).
+A “$300/hour” travel CRNA rate that includes housing as taxable income, carries no benefits, and requires you to purchase your own liability insurance may net out comparably to a permanent staff CRNA sitting near that median with a full benefits package.
+Do the math on total compensation against the headline rate.

 The tax home requirement

-Non-taxable housing stipends and per diem payments are legally available only to travelers who maintain a tax home — a principal place of business or residence they regularly return to and incur duplicate costs for.
-If you don’t have a legitimate tax home (you sublet your residence when traveling, you have no fixed home base, or you spend more than 12 months at a single assignment location), the IRS can reclassify your stipends as taxable income.
+Non-taxable housing stipends and per diem payments are legally available only to travelers who maintain a tax home – which IRS Publication 463 defines as your regular place of business or post of duty, meaning the entire city or general area where your work is located, regardless of where your family lives.
+If you don’t have a legitimate tax home (you sublet your residence when traveling, you have no fixed home base, or an assignment has crossed the one-year threshold), the IRS can reclassify your stipends as taxable income.

 What a legitimate tax home looks like: You own or rent a residence somewhere.
 You return to it regularly between assignments.
 You incur real costs maintaining it (rent or mortgage, utilities) while on assignment.
 That home base is in or near your professional community.